redjules/Azure-AI-Foundry---RAG-with-Azure-AI-Search/README.md

 ![Alt text](assets/15.png)

-and the recommendations are inside the csv file!
+And the recommendations are inside the csv file!
 It works!!

 We try with another example: